CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/email/authentication.md

 ### Encrypting secrets

 Store passwords, client secrets, and certificate passwords as [EncryptedText][] before using them in credential constructors or literals.
-See [EncryptedText][] for how to encrypt values in {{% ctx %}}.

 ### Reusing credentials across blocks